dbt-labs/docs.getdbt.com/website/docs/docs/test-terms.md

 This should show demoTerm: <Term id="demoTerm" />

-This should show noId term without children or displayText: <Term id="noId" />
+This should show noDisplayText term id as children and displayText not set: <Term id="noDisplayText" />

-This has term but no hoverSnippet set: <Term id="noHoverSnippet" />
+This has displayText set but no hoverSnippet set: <Term id="noHoverSnippet" />

 This should NOT show a term (but should fail gracefully): <Term id="demo">Demo</Term>